Path-Variable/onvif-cam-poll/README.md

 ## service templates
 Please check the services folder for examples of what a systemd service template should look like if you choose to run motion-poll or set-time as a service.
 By using environemnt files and templating, the user can handle multiple cameras with only one service file.

+## system-wide install
+A Makefile is provided in the project root that will make a system-wide install of the go binaries once compiled.
+It will then use the provided service templates to create systemd services for every compiled command and place it in a config folder that the user can specify.